Wedding of Prince Harry, Duke of Sussex and Meghan Markle

 St. George’s Hall set up for a banquet

 Following the service, there was a reception at St. George’s Hall in Windsor Castle.
-All 600 guests who attended the wedding service were also invited to the lunchtime reception which was given by Her Majesty The Queen.
+All 600 guests who attended the wedding service were also invited to the lunchtime reception given by Her Majesty The Queen.
 Harry and Meghan joined the reception on return from the carriage procession.

 The menu included: